MansiDwi08/veloop-daily-streak/README.md

 This project demonstrates how a reward and streak system can be designed with a backend-first architecture where authentication, reward eligibility, streak progression, wallet updates, transaction records, and timing rules are controlled by the server.

+## Deployment

+The application can be deployed using:

+- Frontend: Vercel / Netlify
+- Backend: Render / Railway
+- Database: MongoDB Atlas

+Before deployment, configure the required environment variables for both frontend and backend.

 ## 👩‍💻 Author

 **Mansi Dwivedi**